syncfusion-content/uwp-docs/uwp/Domain-UpDown/Populating-Data.md

    </Page>
 {% endhighlight %}

-N>  If the ContentTemplate property of the SfDomainUpDown control is not set, Items will be displayed as business objects in the control.
+N>  If the ContentTemplate property of the UWP Domain UpDown control is not set, Items will be displayed as business objects in the control.